massanoori/THRotator/doc/en/pages/usage.rst

 Since 1.01, rectangle transfer destination can reach the remaining black stripe regions.

-Since Th14, you can choose a non-640x480 resolution.
+Since Th14, you can additionally choose 960x720 and 1280x720 resolutions.
-In that case, specify position, width, and height in the coordinate scaled to 640x480.
+In these resolutions, specify position, width, and height in the coordinate scaled to 640x480.

 9. Hide this window
 ---------------------------